-When you’re hiring equipment for your construction project, securing the site becomes paramount.
-Construction sites are easy targets for thieves with expensive equipment tantalisingly drawing them in for a quick payday.
+When you’re using expensive equipment and machinery for your construction project, securing the site becomes paramount.
+Construction sites are easy targets for thieves with expensive plant equipment tantalisingly drawing them in for a quick payday.

-Keep It Lit
+Keep it Lit

 Install Alarms and Cameras

 A combination of lighting and CCTV makes it virtually impossible for a thief to get into your site without being spotted.
 Alarms can ensure a rapid response from a security officer on-site shortly after being triggered.
 They can then assess any potential threats and coordinate with the police to minimise losses.

-A loud alarm will scare potential intruders away, whereas a silent alarm will alert the police so they can catch them red handed.
+A loud alarm will scare potential intruders away, whereas a silent alarm will alert the police so they can catch them red-handed.
 Whichever you choose, alarms are another smart way of keeping your site protected, and having signs stating you have CCTV and alarms can deter criminals from trying to break-in in the first place.

 Install A Perimeter Fence